Knowledge graphSettings

 OSI model

-Description of levels, purpose and historical context.
+Description of the layers, their purpose, and historical context.

 Перейти на сайт

-Layers of the OSI Model
+Layers of the OSI model

 OSI model layers